Shruti12004/Movie-sentimental-analysis/README.md

 }
 ```
 ### 📌 Author
-Built with ❤️ by Navaneeth and contributers.
+Built with ❤️ by Shruti and contributers.

 ### 📄 License
 This project is licensed under the MIT License.